School of Business

 - Earned at least 50 percent of the business credit hours required for the business degree while a student at the University of Connecticut;

-- Earned at least 24 credits in 3000-4000 level courses including MENT 4900 Strategic Management or MENT 4902 Strategic Management and a required business course satisfying the “writing in the major” general education requirement in the School of Business at the University of Connecticut, with no more than three of these 24 credits in independent study courses and no more than three of these 24 credits in field study internship courses, and no credits from UConn Education Abroad
+- Earned at least 24 credits in 3000-4000 level courses including MENT 4900 Strategic Management or MENT 4902 Strategic Management and a required business course satisfying the “writing in the major” common curriculum requirement in the School of Business at the University of Connecticut, with no more than three of these 24 credits through independent study courses and no more than three of these 24 credits through field study internship courses, and no credits from UConn Education Abroad;

-- Achieved a cumulative 2.0 grade point average for the total of all departmental major courses for which they have been registered at the University of Connecticut, excluding grades and credits for independent studies and internships
+- Achieved a cumulative 2.0 grade point average for all departmental major courses for which they have been registered at the University of Connecticut, excluding grades and credits for independent studies and internships;

 - Met all the requirements of the School of Business.
-See specific Bachelor of Science requirements including courses which must be taken in residence, in each major
+See specific Bachelor of Science requirements including courses which must be taken in residence, for each major.

 The Management and Engineering for Manufacturing program, jointly offered by the School of Business and the College of Engineering, has its own specific requirements.
 Please refer to that section.